MicrosoftDocs/azure-devops-docs/docs/git/tutorial/pullrequest.md

   ![Add a Pull Request from Visual Studio](_img/vs_pull_requests.png)

 0. Create the pull request.
 You should give a clear title for the pull request that describes the changes in the branch.
 In the description field give a clear explanation of how the changes are implemented along with any resources that might help reviewers understand the changes.
-You can include Team Services work items and hyperlinks to allow others to have as much context as possible when reviewing your changes.
+You can include VSTS work items and hyperlinks to allow others to have as much context as possible when reviewing your changes.

 0. Add any team member who you would like to review the changes.